Library Services during the COVID-19 Health Crisis

 Is the Library open?

 The Library is open, but in order to maintain physical distance, space and services are limited.
-To make sure you have a guaranteed spot to browse a certain collection or use a particular piece of equipment (computer, scanner, fax machine, microfilm reader, printer or copier), we recommend making an appointment.
-Available appointment times range from 9:00am to 4:15pm Monday through Saturday for browsing the collection, visiting the Children’s Library, or using equipment.
-All appointments are 30 minutes long, except for computer sessions which are 60 minutes.
+To make sure you have a guaranteed time to use a particular piece of equipment (computer, scanner, fax machine, microfilm reader, or printer), we recommend making an appointment.
+Available appointment times range from 9:00am to 4:45pm Monday through Saturday.
+All appointments are 60 minutes long.
 Call the Library at 725-3714 x200 to make an appointment.

-What do I need to know before arriving for my appointment?
+What do I need to know before arriving at the library?

 Welcome back!
+Self screen for COVID-19 symptoms before entering the building.
 Enter through the main library entrance.
 Go directly to the Circulation Desk to check in.
-All entrants are screened for COVID-19 symptoms.
 Remember to wear your mask or face covering before entering the library and continue to wear it during your entire stay.
 Maintain six feet of physical distance from others.
-Wash or sanitize your hands before and after your appointment.
+Wash or sanitize your hands frequently.
+The library has sanitizer stations throughout the building.
 Thank you for helping us create a safe environment for everyone.

 May I return my books now?

 Yes, the outside bookdrops are always open 24/7.
 The main bookdrop is located directly to the right of the library entrance.
-We also have a new drive-up bookdrop across Summer Street from the Library.
+We also have a new drive-up bookdrop located on Summer Street across from the Library.
 All returned library materials are quarantined for a minimum of three days once returned.
 No fines are being charged for materials while quarantined.

 Do you offer Curbside pickup?